 Only a handful of clinics currently provide abortions in Montana, each separated by great distances.
 Because of this shortage of abortion providers, many Montanans seeking access to abortion services face significant burdens, including the time and costs of having to travel several hours to their nearest provider.
 Numerous states bordering Montana have also banned abortion since Roe v.
 Wade was overturned in June 2022.

 Plaintiff(s): Helen Weems MSN, APRN-FNP and Jane Doe, MSN, CNM-WHNP.

 Attorney(s): Hillary Schneller

 Co-Counsel/Cooperating Attorneys: Alex Rate of the American Civil Liberties Union (ACLU) of Montana

-We filed our complaint and requst for a preliminary injunction to temporarily block the law on January 30, 2018.
-On April 9, the district court granted our request, blocking the law and allowing the plaintiffs to receive training to provide abortion services.
+We filed our complaint and request for a preliminary injunction to temporarily block the law on January 30, 2018.
+On April 4, the district court granted our request, blocking the law with respect to the plaintiffs and allowing them to receive training to provide abortion services.
 The State filed an appeal of the preliminary injunction with the Montana Supreme Court, which affirmed the lower court’s ruling on April 26, 2019, and plaintiffs were able to continue providing care as the litigation continued on the merits.